-Case Study of Talent Ecosystem Research for M&A
+Case Study of M&A Talent Ecosystem Research

 Case Study Scenario

-Our client, a Fortune 100 technology company, retained Intellerati to conduct a study of the talent involved in developing exciting new applications for an innovative technology the company had just introduced to the market.
+Our client, a Fortune 100 technology company, retained Intellerati to conduct talent ecosystem research, a study of the talent involved in developing exciting new applications for an innovative technology the company had just introduced to the market.
 Our client’s breakthrough technology inspired technologists around the world to invent vastly different uses for the technology than what had been originally intended.

 Thousands of the technology’s enthusiasts, known as hackers, gathered in special interest groups online and adopted user names that cloaked their identities.
 The online groups mixed casual teenage hackers with serious academics and accomplished senior-level technologists and luminaries.
 There was no simple way to tell them apart online.
 Moreover, there had been an explosion of public information about the new technology in articles, press releases, and social media around the world.
 The material had to be reviewed for possible leads to talent and those individuals had to be contacted to develop additional insight.
 Last, some of the most important development groups were highly secretive, intentionally staying off-radar as they developed emergent products and companies.